Links on Android Authority may earn us a commission. Learn more.

 Check out our full review to learn more about the Withings Move.

-Honor Band 6: The best cheap fitness tracker with a pulse oximeter
+Huawei Band 6: The best cheap fitness tracker with a smartwatch aesthetic

-The large display may not be to everyone’s taste, and the Band 6 does lack in the styling stakes.
+The large display may not be to everyone’s taste, and the fixed straps are a letdown for those used to customizing their devices.
 On paper, it’s a competent cheap fitness tracker that’s worth considering.

 That’s it for our list of the best cheap fitness trackers you can buy, but it’s only a fraction of what’s out there.
 We also want to give an honorable mention to the following products:

-- Amazfit Band 5 (Amazon): If you really need a fitness tracker in form, the Amazfit Band 5 is a good shout.
-It’s a sub-$50 tracker that packs Amazon Alexa support and a pulse oximeter, too.
+- Amazfit Band 5 (Amazon): Can’t find a Mi Band 5?
+The Amazfit Band 5 is a good (arguably better) alternative.
+It’s a sub-$50 tracker that also packs Amazon Alexa support and a pulse oximeter.